Navigating the Noise about Ultra Processed Foods, the Healthy Way

 • anything you make yourself at home or eat in a restaurant that combines unprocessed foods with processed culinary ingredients such as vegetable oils crushed from various seeds or nuts, or fruits such as olives; butter and lard obtained from milk and pork; starches extracted from corn and other plants; sugar and molasses obtained from cane or beet; honey extracted from combs and syrup from maple trees; and salt mined or from seawater.

-These are all considered processed - even without the industrialisation piece.
+These foods still largely resemble their original form and are typically made with minimal ingredients that could be used in home kitchens.
+Interestingly, they are all considered processed - even without the industrialisation piece.
 Most people reading this will likely recognise foods they eat regularly in this list.
 My point here is to highlight that some food processing is, on balance, a pretty good thing - it can make food edible, safe and tasty.

-As I’ve already mentioned, the thing that really differentiates UPFs is the addition of at least one item characteristic of the ultra-processed food group, which is to say either food substances never or rarely used in kitchens, or classes of additives whose function is to make the final product palatable or more appealing.
+The thing that differentiates UPFs (Group 4) is the addition of at least one item characteristic of the ultra-processed food group - which is to say either food substances never or rarely used in kitchens, or classes of additives whose function is to make the final product palatable or more appealing.
+This means that even a product with mostly whole or minimally processed ingredients can be classified as ultra-processed if it contains one or more of these characteristic industrial ingredients e.g. one stabiliser or emulsifier.

 You might not be surprised to read that the following are considered UPFs: